LMAdrien/SpaceInvader/README.md

 ### Development
 Want to contribute?
 Great!
-Download  Android-Studio IDE for a opening easy.
+Download  Unity 3D for a opening easy.

 ### Todo's
 > BUG Collision